 Add hot water to the grated coconut.
 The high temperature helps extract the fat from the coconut and you want it to be very creamy.
 Let it sit for a few minutes.

 You need about 2.5 cups of grated coconut for 4 cups of liquid.

 To make thicker coconut milk, use less water.

 If you have a strong blender, you can use it to puree the coconut, otherwise use a food processor.

-Take a big bowl, cover it with a cheese cloth or nut milk bag or pass the coconut mix through a fine sieve.
+Take a big bowl, cover it with a cheese cloth or nut bag or pass the coconut mix through a fine sieve.